-- ≥ Do not apply any voltage other than the specified voltage. - Do not use any cables other than the cables supplied by Matrix Orbital, unless you are aware of the modifications required. - ≥ Do not apply power to the DB-9 connector AND the power connector. - ≥ Do not apply more than +5Vdc to pin #9 on the DB-9 connector.
+- Do not apply any power with reversed polarization. - Do not apply any voltage other than the specified voltage. - Do not use any cables other than the cables supplied by Matrix Orbital, unless you are aware of the modifications required.

 Connector pinout is as follows: